Frequently Asked Questions about Kiwanis

 What is Kiwanis?

-Kiwanis is a worldwide service organization of men and women who want to improve their communities.
+Kiwanis is a worldwide service organization of men and women who want to improve their communities and serve the children of their communities.
 As a group they can achieve what one alone cannot.

 How/Where/When did Kiwanis begin?